Silver Quarters

 1806 Draped Bust Quarter

 The Capped Bust Quarter was minted from 1815 until 1838 and was created by John Reich, the Chief Engraver of the United States Mint.
-The obverse features Lady Liberty with a capped bust facing left, and the reverse depicts an eagle with outstretched wings.
+The obverse features Lady Liberty with a capped bust facing left, and the reverse depicts an eagle with its wings outstretched.
 Owning one of these coins is a valuable addition for collectors due to its age, historical context, and artistic design.
 While most surviving coins are in worn and heavily circulated condition, those in finer states of preservation or with rare variations are particularly valuable.

 Seated Liberty